kimjune01/kimjune01.github.io/_posts/2023/2023-06-10-self-configuration.md

 ![dark-office](/assets/configuration/dark-office.avif)

-_wile I work in a dark room with terrible posture in exchange for money..._
+_while I work in a dark room with terrible posture in exchange for money..._

 ![budget](/assets/configuration/budget.png)